MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-community-edition-on-kubernetes/index.md

 ## Overview
 {: #overview }

-IBM Mobile Foundation for Developers 8.0 is a developer edition of Mobile Foundation, which comprises of Server and Operational Analytics components.
+IBM Mobile Foundation for Developers 8.0 is a developer edition comprises of Server and Operational Analytics components.

 The server runtime has an in-built Derby database to store the Mobile Foundation data.
 This restricts the users to one pod in the IBM Cloud Kubernetes deployment.
 Community Edition provides Mobile Foundation users a developer experience with minimal configuration parameters and ease of setting up of the Mobile Foundation instance on IBM Cloud Kubernetes Service.

 Follow the instructions below to install the developer edition of IBM Mobile Foundation server with pre-configured Operational Analytics on IBM Cloud Kubernetes Service:<br/>
 * Create and configure Kubernetes cluster from [here](https://cloud.ibm.com/kubernetes/clusters).